dataz/dataz-core/README.md

 _dataSet_ provides testing support for Datastores.

 A typical datastore is a database, either SQL or NoSql.
-But a datastore could be more then a database.
-It could be any (remote) synchronous system.

->A __Datastore__ is any remote synchronous system, which responses to a request.

 If you have to test a module which is using a datastore(s), you have are facing some more or less typical issues: